Radio Africa |

 never been awarded to a non-African citizen.

 To my left is Dr Sylla, Directeur de la Bibliothèque Nationale de Guinée, and to my right is Dr Iffono, Ministre de la Culture des Arts et Loisirs.
-Due to the limited amount of
+I informed

 All images and text copyright © Graeme Counsel |